-J. Mutual Hold Harmless
+J. Mutual Indemnification and Hold Harmless

-SBCSS-FYSCP agrees, at its own expense, cost and risk, to indemnify, defend, save and hold harmless County, its agents, employees and officers against any and all personal injuries, damages, liabilities, costs, suits or expenses, including reasonable attorney's fees, arising out of any act or omission or the condition of any property owned or controlled by the SBCSS-FYSCP in the performance of this agreement.
-It is understood that employees and any subcontractor of the SBCSS-FYSCP in its performance under this agreement are not agents or employees of the County.
+SBCSS-FYSCP agrees, at its own expense, cost and risk, to indemnify, defend, save and hold harmless CFS, its agents, employees and officers against any and all personal injuries, damages, liabilities, costs, suits or expenses, including reasonable attorney's fees, arising out of any act or omission or the condition of any property owned or controlled by the SBCSS-FYSCP in the performance of this agreement.
+It is understood that employees and any subcontractor of the SBCSS-FYSCP in its performance under this agreement are not agents or employees of the CFS.

-County agrees, at their own expense, cost and risk, to indemnify, defend, save and hold harmless the SBCSS-FYSCP, its agents, employees and officers against any and all personal injuries, damages, liabilities, costs, suits or expenses, including reasonable attorney's fees, arriving out of any act or omission or the condition of any property owned or controlled by the County in the performance of this agreement.
-It is understood that employees and any subcontractor of the county in its performance under this agreement are not agents or employees of the SBCSS-FYSCP.
+CFS agrees, at its own expense, cost and risk, to indemnify, defend, save and hold harmless the SBCSS-FYSCP, its agents, employees and officers against any and all personal injuries, damages, liabilities, costs, suits or expenses, including reasonable attorney's fees, arrising out of any act or omission or any property owned or controlled by the CFS in the performance of this agreement.
+It is understood that employees and any subcontractor of the CFS in its performance under this agreement are not agents or employees of the SBCSS-FYSCP.

-In the event that the County and/or the SBCSS-FYSCP are determined to be comparatively at fault for any claim, action, loss or damage, which results from their respective obligations under this contract, the County and/or the SBCSS-FYSCP shall indemnify the other to the extent of its comparative fault.
+In the event that CFS and/or the SBCSS-FYSCP are determined to be comparatively at fault for any claim, action, loss or damage which results from their respective obligations under this agreement, the CFS and/or the SBCSS-FYSCP shall indemnify the other to the extent of its comparative fault.

-SBCSS-FYSC agrees to and shall comply with the indemnification and insurance requirements in Attachment B.
+SBCSS-FYSC agrees to and shall comply with the insurance requirements in Attachment B.